NastasyaZaytseva/Labs-ML-ITMO-University/README.md

-English version Main task
+Machine Learning Project - kNN Algorithm Implementation Main Tasks
+This project involves the implementation of the k-Nearest Neighbors (kNN) algorithm for a classification problem, using the Parzen-window method.
+The tasks are as follows:

-1. Implement kNN algorithm for classification problem (or for regression problem, it depends on your variant).
-The code should implement Parzen-window method from the lecture.
+Implement kNN Algorithm: Implement the kNN algorithm specifically for a classification problem, based on the provided variant.
+The code should implement the Parzen-window method as covered in the lectures.

-2. For the dataset from your variant:
+Dataset Exploration:

 a.
-Try to tune parameter ‘k’ and estimate classification or regression quality metrics:
+Tune Parameter 'k': Experiment with the 'k' parameter in the algorithm and estimate the classification quality metrics.
+For classification, consider Precision/Recall as the evaluation metrics.
+More information about these metrics can be found at this link.

+b.
+Implement Leave-One-Out (LOO) Algorithm: Implement the Leave-one-out algorithm to find the optimal value for the hyperparameter 'k'.

+c.
+Compare with Scikit-Learn's kNN: For the optimal 'k' value, compare your implementation with the kNN algorithm provided by Scikit-learn.
+The resources for Scikit-learn's version of kNN for regression and classification tasks are as follows:

 i.
-For classification: Precision/Recall https://en.wikipedia.org/wiki/Precision_and_recall#Precision
-              Практика 2. kNN, LOO, STOLP 1
+Regression task: Visit the documentation here.

 ii.
-For regression: r2 https://scikit-learn.org/stable/modules/model_evaluation.html#r2-score b.
-Implement Leave-one-out algorithm and find optimal hyperparameter ‘k’ value.
-c.
-For optimal ‘k’ value compare your implementation with scikit-learn version of the kNN algorithm:
-i.
-Regression task: https://scikit- learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsRegressor.html#sklearn.neighbors.KNeighborsR
-ii. Классификация: https://scikit- learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html#sklearn.neighbors.KNeighborsCla
+Classification task: Visit the documentation here.

+By following these steps, this project aims to provide a hands-on experience with implementing a common machine learning algorithm, tuning its parameters, and evaluating its performance.